onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

    standards for information and communications technologies.

 ..
 [4]
-   Full set of capabilities of Network Cloud and/or OpenECOMP might not be needed to support traditional IT like workloads.
+   Full set of capabilities of Network Cloud and/or ONAP might not be needed to support traditional IT like workloads.

 ..
 [5]